 What should I do if I think I’ve contracted the COVID-19 VIRUS?

-CMH has Established a hotline for persons concerned that they may have contracted the virus.
-If you have a fever, cough and/or shortness of breath, or if you have reason to believe you have been exposed to the coronavirus, please call the hotline at 518-828-8249.
-A trained staff member will provide guidance concerning testing, care and protective protocols.
-To best protect you, our patients, our staff and the public, it is very important that you call this number before seeking testing or care for a coronavirus related concern.
+To best protect you, our patients, our staff and the public, it is very important that you call your primary care provider before seeking testing or care for a coronavirus related concern.
 As always, if there is an emergent need for care of any kind, come directly to the ER without delay.

 What is COVID-19?

 While coronaviruses are common throughout the world, scientists have identified seven different types of the virus, from the common cold to more severe diseases such as coronavirus.
 This novel coronavirus is called COVID-19, which originated in Wuhan City, Hubei Province, China.

 COVID-19 is a respiratory virus that primarily spreads when coming in contact with the respiratory droplets — coughing, sneezing, saliva or nasal discharge — from an infected person.

 To minimize spreading the virus, it is critical to practice good hygiene, washing your hands regularly with alcohol-based hand sanitizer or soap and water.
 Also, make sure to cough or sneeze into your flexed elbow and immediately discard tissues after being used.